CARV-ICS-FORTH/disquawk/doc/design.md

 Current GVM limitations
 =======================

-  * doubles are actually floats

-    As a result there is no proper support for java.lang.Double

   * exit(int status) halts the system (actually a while(1)) and just drops the status value.
 After all, since GVM is the OS doesn't really make sense to report a status to someone.